 Once an insurance professional obtains an FLMI designation, it can go on their website as an additional qualification.
 As with any financial certification or designation, it can indicate a professional’s commitment.
 Likewise, it can show dedication to both their continuing education and their profession.
 Therefore, it also can suggest that a client has a knowledgeable professional working on their behalf.

 In conclusion, the Fellow, Life Management Institute (FLMI) is a 10-course training program.
 It focuses on industry-specific education in the context of the insurance and finance industries.

 The program is the world’s largest university-level finance and insurance education program.
 LOMA, one of the largest insurance trade associations, administers the exam.
 There are three levels of FLMI certifications.
 In short, each can help assure clients that they’re getting sound advice on their finances and insurance.

 - If aren’t sure how insurance fits into your financial plans, a financial advisor may be able to help.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - How much life insurance do you need?
 That answer varies by person and circumstance, which is why SmartAsset put together a life insurance guide to help you figure it out.
 Calculate premiums, get quotes, and read up on all available life insurance options.